Video tutorials

 Step 3:

-Introduce the inputs of the test.
+Enter the inputs for the calculation:

 Light-radiation: input